Sponsored by Takahama Town

 Takahama is home to one of Asia’s two Blue Flag certified beaches, both of which are located in Japan.
 And great news for anyone traveling with a JR PASS, you will be able to reach this amazing spot using your pass!

 Exciting Scenery and Activities in Takahama!

 Takahama offers not only a breathtaking landscape, but also some really great outdoor activities.
 Whether you want to relax your body and mind with some SUP Yoga or explore the small, foliage-covered islands along the coast, Takahama has something for everyone.
 With some difficulty in narrowing them down, here are my top 3 recommendations of things to do while in Takahama!

 #1 SUP Paddle Boarding!

 Before arriving in Takahama, I’d never heard of SUP (Stand Up Paddle) before, and after learning what it was, I never imagined that it would be something I’d ever do.
 I must admit that before heading out to sea I was a bit hesitant because although I love the beach, I am afraid of the open ocean.
 To my surprise, SUP turned out to be one of the most exciting and at times relaxing experiences of my life!

 My SUP Instructor: Yukiko Yamamoto

 Yukiko, who is an amazingly talented lifeguard among her other equally impressive accomplishments, was my instructor for the day.
 Not only is she a great lifeguard, but she is also a great teacher.
-With her help I was able to build up a bit of confidence, and her relaxed style of instruction helped me to stay calm out on the ocean.
-Plus having a world famous lifeguard by my side, my previous fears was pretty much melting away.
+With her help, I was able to build up a bit of confidence, and her relaxed style of instruction helped me to stay calm out on the ocean.
+Plus having a world-famous lifeguard by my side, my previous fears were pretty much melting away.